-To access the Orbs page, navigate to Organization Settings in the app.
+To access the orbs page in the web app, navigate to Organization Settings and select Orbs from the sidebar.

 Full orb details, including orb source, are accessible by clicking on the orb name.
-The orb details page is similar to the CircleCI Orb Registry in that the details page provides the orb’s contents, commands, and usage examples.
-Note: Private orb details pages may only be viewed by logged-in members of your organization.
-Unpublished orbs will not have linked details pages.
+The orb details page is similar to the CircleCI orb registry in that the details page provides the orb’s contents, commands, and usage examples.

 - Refer to Orbs Concepts for high-level information about CircleCI orbs.

 - Refer to Orbs FAQ for information on known issues and questions that have been addressed when using CircleCI orbs.